 \section{Cross Section Results}

-As an assessment of the present atomic description, the computed target state energies and binding energies are presented in Tables~\ref{mgIen}-\ref{mgXen}, which show fairly good agreement with the recommended NIST values.
-The computed core Auger widths, which are used within the MQDT optical potential approach for treating spectator Auger broadening of resonances, are presented in Tables~\ref{mgIaw}-\ref{mgIXaw}.
-Comparison with other available data shows fairly good agreement in most cases, indicating again that the present atomic description is sufficient.
-It is to be noted that the spectator Auger width used in our calculations only changes the shape of the resonance absorption profile, not the strength.
+As an assessment of the present atomic description, the computed target-state energies and binding energies are presented in Tables~\ref{mgIen}--\ref{mgXen}, which show fairly good agreement with the recommended NIST spectroscopic values.
+The computed core Auger widths, which are used within the MQDT optical potential approach for treating spectator Auger resonance broadening, are listed in Tables~\ref{mgIaw}--\ref{mgIXaw}.
+Comparison with other available data shows fairly good agreement in most cases, indicating again that the present atomic representations are sufficient.
+It is worth mentioning that the spectator Auger width used in our calculations only changes the shape of the resonance absorption profile, not the strength.

-In Figs.~\ref{mgIIpa}-\ref{mgXpa}, we present our K-shell photoabsorption cross sections.
-Also shown in all the figures are the independent-particle (IP) photoionization results \citep{Verner93}, and it is seen that the present R-matrix results are in good quantitative agreement with the IP results above the K-shell thresholds, but the IP cross sections lack the important resonance absorption lines below threshold.
+The present K-shell photoabsorption cross sections are shown in Figs.~\ref{mgIpa}--\ref{mgXpa} where the independent-particle (IP) photoionization results of \citet{Verner93} are also included.
+It can be seen that the present $R$-matrix results are in good quantitative agreement with the IP results above the K-shell thresholds, but the IP cross sections lack the important resonance absorption lines below threshold.